-Adress of the President of the Republic of Croatia Mr. Stjepan Mesić
+Adress of the President of the Republic of Croatia Mr. Stjepan Mesić At the opening of the Holocaust History Museum at Yad Vashem

-Mr. President of the State of Israel,
+Mr. President of the State of Israel, Distinguished Presidents and Prime Ministers, Excellencies, ladies and gentlemen,

 As a rule museums are places where they keep beautiful and praiseworthy things.
 One goes to museums in order to enjoy the exhibits.
 The Museum which is nowbeing opened in Jerusalem differs completely from the standard understanding of a museum.
 It preserves the memory of something indescribably and incomprehensibly horrible.
 When visiting it, regardless of all previous knowledge of history, one is left speechless when faced with the truth about what some people were capable of doing to other people – only and exclusively because they were different, because they belonge to another race, nation and religion.